 2. Keep a watch on overdue payments

-Maintain track of your unpaid checks and ensure they all are closed before the end of that financial year.
+Maintain track of your unpaid cheques and ensure they all are closed before the end of that financial year.
 It will help to warrant precision.
 If they remain overdue, consider that they are duly accounted as outstanding payments.

 3. Double-check your accounts data

 Cross-check whether your accounts information and tax figures match the documents that you have submitted.
-If there are unreceived sales checks, then do not add them as a part of your revenue.
+If there are unreceived sales cheques, then do not add them as a part of your revenue.
 Instead, mention them as outstanding income.

 4. Update your employee data